vuestorefront/storefront-api/docs/guide/default-modules/api.md

 This product manages to be platform-agnostic thanks to dedicated API connectors for eCommerce backend platforms.
 The data format in the `default-catalog` and `default-vsf` modules is always the same for any platform, which means no matter what eCommerce backend you use, your frontend remains the same without any change.

 The Storefront API Default catalog offers two basic ways of querying the data:
-- GraphQL for read access,
+- GraphQL for read access
-- REST for read and write acces.
+- REST for read and write access

 **Note:** This API specification is in reference to the `src/modules/default-vsf` module.
 You can create your own custom module with totally different APIs!
-Read more about [modules](../modules/introduction.md)
+Read more about [modules](../modules/introduction.md).

 ## REST API specification

-All methods accept and respond with `application/json` content type.
+All methods accept and respond with the `application/json` content type.

 ## Cart module

 The Cart module is in charge of creating eCommerce backend shopping carts and synchronizing the items users have added in the Storefront with the eCommerce backend.
-For example, it can synchronize the Storefront shopping cart with the Magento quotes.
+For example, it can synchronize the Storefront shopping cart with Magento quotes.

 ### POST /api/cart/create

 #### WHEN:

 This method is called whenever a new Storefront shopping cart is created: upon first visit, page refresh, after user-authorization ...
 If the `token` GET parameter is provided, it's called as the logged-in user; if not, it's called as the guest-user.
-To illustrate the difference - let's keep to Magento example - for a guest user, vue-storefront-api operates on the `/guest-carts` API endpoints, and for authorized users on the `/carts/` endpoints).
+To illustrate the difference - let's use Magento as an example - for a guest user, vue-storefront-api operates on the `/guest-carts` API endpoints, and for authorized users on the `/carts/` endpoints.

 #### GET PARAMS:
-`token` - null OR user token obtained from [`/api/user/login`](https://github.com/DivanteLtd/vue-storefront-api/blob/7d98771994b1009ad17d69c458f9e93686cfb145/src/api/user.js#L48)
+`token` - null OR user token obtained from [`/api/user/login`](https://github.com/DivanteLtd/vue-storefront-api/blob/7d98771994b1009ad17d69c458f9e93686cfb145/src/api/user.js#L48).

 #### EXAMPLE CALL: